1. What is a healthy breakfast?

 Why are fruit and nuts good for you?

-I wrote earlier about how great fiber is for you, and apples, like most fruit, have a lot of fiber.
-They have as much as a slice of whole wheat bread, but only about 80 calories.
+I've written elsewhere about how great fiber is for you, and apples, like most fruit, have a lot of fiber.
+They have as much fiber as a slice of whole wheat bread, but only about 80 calories.
 This makes them the perfect snack.
-We know that people who fall into the "sweet snacker" category are a perfect match for fruit (Appetite 2006;47:107-10).
-One study showed that those folks who ate an apple were nearly as satisfied as when they ate a chocolate bar but felt much less guilty about eating the fruit.
+We know that people who fall into the "sweet snacker" category are a perfect match for fruit (Appetite 2006;47(1):107-10).
+One study showed that those folks who ate an apple were nearly as satisfied as when they ate a chocolate bar, but they felt much less guilty about eating the fruit.